vinirossa/software-engineering/design-patterns.md

 Separates an object’s interface / abstraction from its implementation, so that the both can vary and evolve independently.

-> Different from the adapter pattern, the bridge
+> Different from the adapter pattern, the bridge pattern is usually used before the project started, while the adapter is used after the project is already ongoing.

 **Uses:**
 - Frameworks